-Aaron Wise What's In The Bag? - AT&T Byron Nelson
+Aaron Wise What's In The Bag? - Golf Monthly Gear

-Here we take a look at the equipment used by Aaron Wise in his AT&T Byron Nelson victory
+Here we take a look at the equipment used by American Aaron Wise.

 Aaron Wise What’s In The Bag?